 We continued to cruse further into the cave, gliding around corners, ducking under lower parts, sailing over big sand dunes.
 It was exhilarating and I felt as if it was effortless.
 We reached Friedmans after about 17 minutes, just like before, only this time I was right on my drop pressure.
 My SAC rate had drastically improved on this dive.
-It did take us about 5 minutes to drop the stages and keep going because Tina was having trouble with a stuck clip on her stage.
+It did take us about 5 minutes to drop the stages and keep going because my dive buddy was having trouble with a stuck clip on her stage.
 We were smart about it this time though, as we hid behind the large sand dune out of the flow to make our switch to back gas and drop stages.
-I also had to clip Tina’s stage to mine because the line was so incredibly tight that I could only get my stage onto it with a proper secure wrap.
-I clipped Tina’s stage the line without a wrap ( with the clip close to the valve) and then used the top clip to attach hers stage to mine so that the flow wouldn’t push it out of the cave.
+I also had to clip my dive buddy’s stage to mine because the line was so incredibly tight that I could only get my stage onto it with a proper secure wrap.
+I clipped my dive buddy’s stage the line without a wrap ( with the clip close to the valve) and then used the top clip to attach hers stage to mine so that the flow wouldn’t push it out of the cave.

 I began to lead the team out back towards Friedmans scootering with the flow.
 I had the scooter setting very low but still managed to get blown into a few rocks here and there.
 It was unavoidable sometimes.
 I didn’t feel comfortable going much faster than we were going.
 The relative velocities of the scooter and the flow made us have to make very fast adjustments with buoyancy to keep from crashing into the floor, ceiling or rocks.
 I liken it to underwater white water rafting.
 We got back to our stages in about 15 minutes, quickly picked them up, made our switch, and were well under way about 3 minutes later.
 This time we were able to do our stage switch drifting with the flow so that helped.